 And it’s not just Quora.
-A question with a similar theme was asked on YCombinator’s Hacker News, “Are Freelancer Sites (eg. oDesk vs Elance) useless?“
+A question with a similar theme was asked on YCombinator’s Hacker News, “Are Freelancer Sites (eg. Upwork vs Elance) useless?“

 Like Quora, Hacker News members can vote on answers, “jasonkester” owns the honor for the most upvotes with this answer: